muziejus/javascripting-english-major/11-geojson.md

 * 5th & Mound
 * Rampart

-I was thinking about this poem recently and wondered if mapping it might open up any sort of new interpretive angles into it.
-It’s also a good poem for teaching mapping, because the amount of data is small but important to the text as a whole.
+I was thinking about this poem in the Spring, and I wondered if mapping it might open up any sort of new interpretive angles into it.
+It’s also a good poem for teaching digital mapping, because the amount of data is small but important to the text as a whole.
+Your own projects will have considerably more data.

-Yet in converting a poem into data, a scholar has to at the same time wonder what that data should look.
+Yet in converting a poem into data, a scholar has to at the same time wonder how that data should look.
 Remember, data are captured, so what information should we capture when trying to represent this poem?

 </section>
 <section id="geographical-data-structure">
 ## Geographical data structure

-For these five locations, clearly I need their names, so I can tell them apart.
-I also need their coordinates.
-In other words, I’m already thinking about the data in terms of properties.
+For these five locations, clearly I need their names, so that I can tell them apart.
+I also need their coordinates, if I plan on mapping them.
+In other words, I’m already thinking about the data in terms of JavaScript `Object`s and properties.
 Every `Place` `Object` will have a `.name` property and a `.coordinates` property.
 Better: it’ll have both a `.lat` property for its latitude and a `.lng` property for its longitude.

 What else could I include?
 How about how many times each place is mentioned?
 OK, that’s a `.mentions` property.
 Then maybe the line number?
 OK, that’s the `.line` property.
 But wait, two places are mentioned twice.
 How will the `.line` property work there?
 Maybe `.line` should be an array, then, or `.lines`.
-Finally, if the place has a Wikipedia article related to it, we can include that link as `.wikipedia`.
+Finally, if the place has a Wikipedia article related to it, we can include that link as the `.wikipedia` property.

-A way of thinking about `Object`s and properties that might be a bit more familiar to you is as rows and columns in a spreadsheet.
+A way of thinking about `Object`s and properties that might be familiar to you is as rows and columns in a spreadsheet.
 That is, each row is its own `Place` `Object`, and each column is a property associated with it.
 In fact, that’s what I did for this poem.
-As we can see, filling in the data is pretty easy for each property *except* `.lat`, `.lng`, and `.wikipedia`.
+It turns out that filling in the data is pretty easy for each property *except* `.lat`, `.lng`, and `.wikipedia`.
 Those require some digging.

 </section>
 <section id="geo-sleuthing">
 ## Geo-sleuthing

-How to fill in those coordinates, though?
-There’s some immediate low-hanging fruit, luckily.
+So how to fill in those coordinates?
+There are some immediate low-hanging fruit, luckily.
 Lenox Avenue clearly refers to the [avenue that runs through Harlem](https://en.wikipedia.org/wiki/Lenox_Avenue).
 Similarly, 18th & Vine is a [cradle of jazz in Kansas